-If you’re now staying at home basically all the time, you might be feeling the need to clean a bit more.
-That little bit of extra pet hair in the carpet or dirt tracked in from your dog’s paws maybe never bothered you before (or enough to do something about it), but now that your house has simultaneously become your office and your gym on top of, well, your place to sleep, those extra messes are super noticeable — and annoying.
-To get you through this truly confusing time, we found a bunch of cordless stick vacuums, as praised by the most enthusiastic reviewers on Amazon, that can tackle even the biggest of places but take up the least amount of room.
-But don’t worry, if you’re more the type who prefers a standing vacuum or a handheld vacuum, we have roundups for you, too.
+Now that we’re home most of the time, you’re probably feeling the need to clean a bit more.
+That extra pet hair in the carpet or dirt tracked in from your dog’s paws maybe never bothered you before (at last not enough to do something about it), but when your house is also your office and gym, those extra messes are super noticeable — and annoying.
+To help get you through this truly confusing time, we found a bunch of cordless stick vacuums, as praised by the most enthusiastic reviewers on Amazon, that can tackle even the biggest of places but take up the least amount of room.
+But don’t worry, if you’re more the type who prefers an upright vacuum, a handheld vacuum, or even a robot vacuum, we have roundups for you, too.

 Best-rated cordless stick vacuum